matthewrwilton/powershell-scripts/README.md

 **Example:** git-pull-and-rebase dev -i

 **Notes:** Relies on "git branch" prefixing the current branch with "* ".
-Additionally, because I am lazy, I will use a version of this that has the branch parameter hardcoded as the main branch.
+Additionally, because I am lazy, I use a customised version of this that has the branch parameter hardcoded.